tannousmarc/Three-Procedural/README.md

 # Known issues
 - TODO: Mobile spacing/scaling
-- Rendering on older machines takes a while; TODO: Preloader
+- Rendering on older machines is not optimized; TODO: Preloader